stackOcean-official/cargoship/README.md

 - [R](https://www.r-project.org/)

+## How to use the packages

+For more information about how to use the R-package, please check the [Readme]() in the package.

 ## How to setup the server

-For more information about how to use the R-package, please check the [Readme]() in the package.

 ### Deployment on Server

-The easiest way to provision your server to use with hostr is to run our install script:
+The easiest way to provision your server to use with 🚢 cargoship is to run our install script:

 ```
-wget -q https://raw.githubusercontent.com/stackOcean-official/hostr/main/packages/scripts/install.sh -O install.sh; sudo bash ./install.sh
+wget -q https://raw.githubusercontent.com/stackOcean-official/cargoship/main/packages/scripts/install.sh -O install.sh; sudo bash ./install.sh
 ```

 **Minimum Server Requirements:**